How Much Does It Cost to Demolish a House in 2025?

 Permits and Inspections

-Preparing your site for demolition generally involves obtaining the necessary building permits and completing inspections and land surveys.
+You’ll need the right permits and, in many cases, inspections or land surveys before the first wall comes down.
 Ranging from $100 to $500 on average, permit requirements apply to most demolitions.
 The required permits depend on your local government’s regulations.
 Some municipalities grant permits that cover all aspects of demolition, while others may require separate permits for utility removal, material disposal, environmental impact, and other demolition tasks.

 Labor

-Labor varies widely depending on location, cost of living, and overall demand.
+Labor rates fluctuate with your location, local wages, and the level of contractor activity.
 Depending on the demo's scope, local demolition contractors charge between $50 and $100 per hour.
-Higher rates typically reflect contractors based in high-cost-of-living metropolitan areas or those with advanced skills and experience.
+Higher rates reflect contractors based in high-cost-of-living metropolitan areas or those with advanced skills and experience.

 Machinery